RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 - require recovery from key or system failure.

-For remote workstations used to administer the CAs, the computer security functions listed below are required:
+Methods used to administer the CAs, KEDs, or DDSs must not bypass applicable two-person controls.
+In addition, the computer security functions listed below are required:

 - authenticate the identity of users before permitting access to the system or applications;